 - Dwayne uses the Stormfire Ring to create a burst of faerie fire than surrounds the dragon and crackles.

 - Rocky flies up and charges after Lorn casts Rhino Rush.
 He slams into the side of the dragon and gores it.
 Lorn then attempts to cast Downdraft to bring the dragon to the ground, but it fails.
 He quickens meta-magic to try it again, but it still fails.

 - Kass shoots a sonic arrow at the dragon, nicking it in the chest.

 - Ciaran borrows Lorn’s Hammersphere and uses it to smash against the dragon, as Basile flies up with his Fell Flight and shoots a blast of eldritch energy from behind.

-- Linderall breaks from his manacles and shoots a few arrows, as H’rathen casts Shield Other on Kass to protect him.
+- Lindural breaks from his manacles and shoots a few arrows, as H’rathen casts Shield Other on Kass to protect him.

-- The crown on Adagrandulous’ head glows and she blows a blast of sleep gas at Rocky, Rheagar, Marven, and Linderall.
+- The crown on Adagrandulous’ head glows and she blows a blast of sleep gas at Rocky, Rheagar, Marven, and Lindural.
 All of them fall asleep except Rocky, who shakes it off.

 - Rocky attacks as she moves backwards, raking her with his horn, and manages to break her concentration as she prepares a spell.

 - Neebs quickens True Strike and Arcane Strike, and imbues his arrows with Chilled Touch.
 He rapidly fires three times and each one punctures the dragon’s armor.

 - Dwayne snaps his fingers and shouts, “Wake your monkey asses up!”
 He casts Rouse to wake up Marven, Rheagar, and Lindural.